 Canon EF 4/70-200 L

 I would prefer it over the FE 70-200mm 4.0 any day.
-Even taking an adapter into account it costs significantly less and I couldn’t really find any fault with this lens that would spoil the game for me.
+Even taking an adapter into account it costs significantly less and Bastian couldn’t really find any fault with this lens that would spoil the game for him.

 You should be aware of: for decent AF you need a decent adapter which will set you back ~200-300$.
-Corner sharpness wide open at the long end isn’t great, neither is flare resistance.
+There is quite a bit of sample variation, so best try before buy.
+Flare resistance is not great.

 Minolta MC 4/200